Carlo Costamagna: Government work

-Alongside his role in the academic world Costamagna was also involved at various level of politics in Fascist Italy.
+Alongside his role in the academic world, Costamagna was also involved at various levels of politics in Fascist Italy.
 Between 1926 and 1927 he was involved in drafting a series of laws with fellow legal expert Alfredo Rocco and economist Giuseppe Bottai designed to convert Italy to a fascist state.
 The concept of the "ethical state" that they developed became the official ideology thereafter.
 He then moved on to take a leading role in the Ministry of Corporations.
 He became a member of the Italian Chamber of Deputies in 1929 and served in its successor the Chamber of Fasces and Corporations.
 He was admitted to the Italian Senate in 1943, by which time he had become part of the circle around the writer Julius Evola.

 Post-war

 Costamagna did not face prison for his involvement in the fascist government after the Second World War but he was barred from any university involvement as a consequence.
-He was involved in the formation of the Italian Social Movement and, with his combination of conservative ideals, corporatist economics and Evola-inspired mysticism became one of the leading exponents of the Italian version of the Conservative Revolutionary movement.
+He was involved in the formation of the Italian Social Movement and, with his combination of conservative ideals, corporatist econeconomics, Evola-inspired mysticism, became one of the leading exponents of the Italian version of the Conservative Revolutionary movement.